 The internship program recognizes that each intern brings unique skills and insights.
 It is structured for both the interests of the intern and the needs of the organization.
 Interns that identify new possibilities are encouraged to develop them - within reason.
 This is not a paid internship.
 Most interns receive credit from their universities, or use the experience to get a job, or improve their chances of getting into more advanced graduate programs.
 Preference is given to graduate students and people wanting to make a mid-career change.

-Before applying, review the rest of this web site and then send a copy your resume/CV and a letter explaining what you would like to do, your preferred beginning and ending dates, and whether you are interested in a full or part time internship (naturally, preference is given to full-time applicants.)
-If you do not get a response within two weeks of your submission of this information, please contact Jerome.Glenn@Millennium-Project.org.
+Before applying, review the rest of this website and then send a copy of your resume/CV and a letter explaining what you would like to do, your preferred beginning and ending dates, and whether you are interested in a full or part time internship (naturally, preference is given to full-time applicants) to: Jerome.Glenn@Millennium-Project.org.
+If you do not get a response within two weeks of your submission of this information, please email it again.

 All the best,